respawn-app/FlowMVI/README.md

 * First class Compose Multiplatform support optimized for performance and ease of use
 * Use both MVVM+ (functional) or MVI (model-driven) style of programming
 * Share, distribute, or disable side-effects based on your team's needs
-* Dedicated remote debugger IDEA/AS plugin and app for Windows, Linux, MacOS
+* Dedicated remote debugger and code generation IDEA/AS plugin and app for Windows, Linux, MacOS
 * Integration with popular libraries, such as [Decompose (Essenty)](https://github.com/arkivanov/Decompose)
 * The core library depends on kotlin coroutines.
 Nothing else
 * Core library is fully covered by tests
-* Minimal performance overhead, equal to using a simple Channel.
-Benchmarks are run regularly
+* Minimal performance overhead, equal to using a simple Channel, with regular benchmarking
 * Learn more by exploring the [sample app](https://opensource.respawn.pro/FlowMVI/sample/) in your browser

 ## How does it look?